tomasdoh/bank/README.md

 ## User stories
 ```
 As a new customer,
-I want to create a new account,
+I want to create an account,
 So that I have somewhere to put my earnings.
 ```
 ```